David Dondero: Music career

-Dondero started his musical career on drums at the age of 9, due in part to the fact that he "was always drumming on stuff with my hands".
-Dondero released four records with the Clemson, SC-based punk/hardcore band Sunbrain (three on Grass Records and one on Ghostmeat Records), before breaking up in 1995.
+Dondero started his musical career on drums at the age of nine, due in part to the fact that he "was always drumming on stuff with my hands".
+Dondero released four records with the Clemson, South Carolina–based punk/hardcore band Sunbrain (three on Grass Records and one on Ghostmeat Records), before breaking up in 1995.
 The following year, Dondero joined This Bike Is A Pipe Bomb for nearly two years as their drummer.
 He left in 1998 to focus on his solo material.
-He has since released seven solo albums – two with Ghostmeat Records, three with Future Farmer Records and the most recent two with Team Love Records.
-His eighth album, titled # Zero with a Bullet, was released on 3 August 2010.
+He has since released fourteen solo albums – four with Ghostmeat Records, three with Future Farmer Records two with Team Love Records, and the last five have been self released.
+His latest album, titled Immersion Therapy, was released in August 2023.

 Dondero has toured with such acts as Crooked Fingers, Jolie Holland, Against Me!, The Mountain Goats, David Bazan, Preston School of Industry, Bright Eyes, Tilly and the Wall, Erik Petersen of Mischief Brew, Spoon, and Willy Mason.